3 Tips for Earthquake-Resistant Roof Design

 Thankfully, you have many lightweight roof materials to choose from when designing an earthquake-resistant roof.

-Just a few of lightweight roof materials include:
+Just a few of the lightweight roof materials include:

-• Wood shakes or shingles .
-Wood is relatively lightweight material, which makes wood shakes and shingles good options for earthquake-prone regions of the country.
+- Wood shakes or shingles.
+Wood is a relatively lightweight material, which makes wood shakes and shingles good options for earthquake-prone regions of the country.
 Wood shakes are hand-split and have a rustic appeal, while wood shingles have a more modern appearance.

 2. Opt for the Right Roof Frame